YoushanZhang/AiAI/Cancer App/README.md

 ## App Details

+### Direct Downloads

+- **APK Download**: For users who prefer manual installation, the APK is available for direct download.
+Please ensure that you enable installation from unknown sources on your device if you're installing an APK directly.
+[Download APK](https://drive.google.com/file/d/1wcSVM3q4HLUdGzgtLO_s6_3NqCvXbD7K/view?usp=sharing)

 ### Integration with Mobile App

 The TensorFlow Lite model is integrated into the Pink Guardian mobile app, providing users with real-time analysis of mammogram images.
 This integration allows for immediate preliminary diagnostics to be made accessible on user's devices.